Religion in United States prisons: Contemplative programs

 Some U.S. prisons offer contemplative programs for inmates and staff, which may include meditation, yoga or contemplative prayer.
 While these programs are sometimes secular they are also frequently sponsored by religious organizations and interfaith groups.
 Such programs have an established history.
 In the 19th century Quaker ideas, were co-opted by Pennsylvania prisons which had inmates meditate upon their crimes as a key component of rehabilitation.
 In the 1970s organizations such as the Prison-Ashram Project and SYDA Foundation began programs to offer meditation or yoga instruction to inmates.
 In subsequent years more religious groups have begun meditation programs, such as the Prison Dharma Network in 1989.
 Modern meditation programs are thought to help inmates deal with the stress of confinement.
 One recent study has suggested that such programs help to reduce a host of undesirable and unhealthy behaviors, like drug use, violence and risk taking.
 Not all prisons allow contemplative programs, leading some to use religious freedom provisions as a way to gain access to the programs.
 For instance, court actions recognizing Zen Buddhism as an "acceptable religion" have secured meditation programs in New York prisons.

 Traditions

 Protestantism

-A Pew study found that the majority of US inmates are Protestant Christians.
+A Pew study found that the 51% of US inmates are Protestant Christians.